 Argentina Gender Thematic Forum

 The main objective of the Argentina Gender Thematic Forum is to gain a better understanding of the gender data ecosystem in Argentina, as well as find opportunities for future DataShift initiatives.
-The Forum was set to take place in 2016 following meetings with government and various gender non-governmental organisations, however, a number of factors prevented the event from taking place as scheduled.
-This report provides a brief overview of the situation in Argentina including; the actions we have taken in order to accomplish the Argentina Gender Thematic Forum, the barriers we have encountered along the way, the learnings from these barriers and a plan of action to make it happen in 2017.
+After multiple initial briefings and consultations with both civil society, grass-roots movements and other stakeholders like the official statistical community in Argentina, an in-person event took place in April 2017.
+This report provides a brief overview of the situation in Argentina, as well as the steps Wingu, as DataShift’s lead partner in the country, are taking to advance the gender CGD agenda.
+This includes an outline of the barriers that have been encountered along the way, as well as the associated learnings and plan of action to combat them.

 Tanzania Gender Thematic Forum

-DataShift is excited to be participating in the Sustainable Development Goals Gender Data and Statistics Forum from 9 – 12 May in Tanzania.
+DataShift is excited to be participating in the SDGs and Statistics Forum in May 2017 in Tanzania.
 Recognising the importance of strengthening multi-stakeholder partnerships in SDGs localisation and the monitoring of progress on gender equality across all SDG goals; UN Women is partnering with the National Bureau of Statistics (NBS), UNDP, UNFPA, UNICEF and DataShift to host a multi-sectoral national workshop and high-level forum on gender data and statistics.